maddygoround/how-to-txt2img/README.md

 Once you've executed the code and the Gradio interface is running, follow these steps:

 1. **Input your positive prompt**: Use the Gradio interface to enter a textual description of the image you want to generate.
-You can also adjust other parameters like model selection, number of images to

 2. **Input your negative prompt**: Use the Gradio interface to enter a textual description for negative prompt.
 This parameter should be a string containing a textual description of what you want to exclude or avoid in the generated image.
 The model will then take this into account during the generation process.

 3. **Generate image**: After entering your desired input, click on the "Generate" button to start generating images based on your text description.
 The process may take some time depending on the